 Criminal defense lawyers draw upon several legal strategies to help accused people defend against criminal charges under this criminal code section.
 Three common ones include showing that defendants:

 - did not use threats or uses of force.

 - believed they had a right to the property.

 2.1 No threat or use of force

-Recall that people are only guilty under this statute if they try and take a person’s property by using threats or force.
-Also, both “threat” and “force” have precise legal definitions.
-A defense, therefore, is for an accused to show that while he/she may have tried to take some property, he/she did not do so by using threats or the use of force.
+Recall that people are only guilty under this statute if they try to take a person’s property using threats or force.
+Also, “threat” and “force” have precise legal definitions.
+A defense, therefore, is for an accused to show that while he/she may have tried to take some property, he/she did not do so by using threats or force.

 2.2 Property right

 Defendants commit robbery when they take someone else’s property.
 This means a person accused of robbery can always defend against the accusation by showing that he/she had a legal right to the property in question.
 If so, then the person cannot be guilty of taking anything.

 Robbery “victims” do not always get a clear look at the offender.
 This is because people often commit the crime when it is dark out or while wearing a mask or other disguise.
 It is always a defense for defendants to show that a “victim” identified them as a suspect by mistake.